Alexander is a writer from Russia who enjoys researching folklore, myth, and history.

 The Russian Revolution

 It is worth noting that shortly after Kruze graduated from the accelerated courses at the Academy, the February Revolution took place in Russia.
-As a result, Tsar Nicholas II abdicated, and governance passed to the Provisional Government, which would prove deeply unpopular, and therefore shared dual power with the Petrograd Soviet (St. Petersburg was called Petrograd in 1914–1924).
+As a result, Tsar Nicholas II abdicated, and governance passed to the Provisional Government, which would prove deeply unpopular, and therefore shared dual power with the Petrograd Soviet (St. Petersburg was called Petrograd from 1914 to 1924).

 Besides everything else, the Revolution had a significant impact on the former Russian Imperial Army (renamed the Revolutionary Army of Free Russia) condition.
 The problems in the armed forces began long before the Revolution, which only exacerbated them.
 The army was the most influenced by the Petrograd Soviet Order No. 1, which was supposed to equalize the rights of soldiers and civilians but, in practice, led the troops to almost complete disorganization, decay, and a decrease in their combat effectiveness.